-As the state’s only provider of a comprehensive brain injury rehabilitation program, we treat patients — from teenagers to adults — with acquired brain injuries resulting from trauma, cerebral hemorrhage, infection, tumors or lack of oxygen.
+As the state’s premier provider of a comprehensive brain injury rehabilitation program, we treat patients — from teenagers to adults — with acquired brain injuries resulting from trauma, cerebral hemorrhage, infection, tumors or lack of oxygen.

 The brain injury team also includes nurse practitioners, certified rehabilitation nurses, physical therapists, occupational therapists, speech therapists, respiratory therapists, therapeutic recreation specialists, dieticians, pharmacists, case managers, social workers, neuropsychologists, biomedical engineers, orthotists and assistive technology and robotic equipment specialists.

 We also encourage referring physicians to remain involved in the patient’s care, and we consult other medical specialists as needed.
 Family members also are included in therapy and educational sessions.

 After undergoing a comprehensive evaluation, patients receive individualized treatment designed to encourage maximum recovery.
 Our brain injury team then works with patients, family members and referring physicians to set goals for a successful return to home, work, school and community life.

 A typical treatment schedule includes occupational, physical, speech, respiratory and recreational therapy.
 When not in therapy, patients are under the care of our nursing team, many of whom are Certified Rehabilitation Registered Nurses.
 They help promote independence by reinforcing skills learned in therapy and by providing education on a variety of rehab topics.

 Family members are always welcome to be part of the process and are encouraged to take advantage of group support and educational opportunities.